gekatateam/neptunus/docs/DATA_MODEL.md

 }
 ```

+It also supports negative indexes for slices that already exists.
+In this case, target element will be `len(slice) - |index|`.
+For example, you can get last element from this slice - `[0, 2, 4, 6]` - by `-1` index, because it's length is `4` and `4-1=3`.

-These types can be used as field values: strings, integers (signed and unsigned), booleans, floating point numbers, arrays, slices and maps with string as a key.
+These types can be used as field values: strings, integers (signed and unsigned), booleans, floating point numbers, time, duration, arrays, slices and maps with string as a key.
 Any other types may cause errors at the serialization stage.

 There are a few corner cases:
  - if `GetField(".")` is called, method returns event data as is.